tommywalkie/mecanojob-test/README.md

 This command will simultaneously build the client and the server in production mode using environment variables from the `.env.production` file.

+Frontend build output will be to the `public` folder of the server.

 ```bash
 pnpm build
 ```